-The major themes in The Old Man and the Sea are solidarity, courage, dignity, pride, values etc. Let us look into these themes of “The Old Man and the Sea” in detail.
+The major themes in The Old Man and the Sea are solidarity, courage, dignity, pride, values, etc. Let us look into themes of “The Old Man and the Sea”.

 Major Themes in The Old Man and the Sea

 Hemingway invests a decent arrangement of energy drawing associations between Santiago and his indigenous habitat.
 Fishes, feathered creatures, stars etc overall, are his siblings or companions.
-He has core of a turtle, eats turtle eggs for quality, drinks shark-liver oil for wellbeing, etc. Likewise, clearly conflicting components appeared as parts of one bound together entirely.
+He has the core of a turtle, eats turtle eggs for quality, drinks shark-liver oil for wellbeing, etc. Likewise, clearly conflicting components appeared as parts of one bound together entirely.
 The ocean is both kind and merciless, ladylike and manly.
 The Portuguese battleship is delightful yet fatal, the mako shark is honorable, however a savage, etc. The novella’s reason of solidarity helps aid Santiago amidst his disaster.
 For Santiago, achievement and disappointment are two equivalent features of the same presence.
 They are temporary structures, which fancifully show up and leave, without influencing the solidarity among him and nature.
 For whatever time he centers around this solidarity, he considers himself a piece of nature, instead of as an outer adversary contending with it.

 Whatever hardships happen to him, they cannot crush him.